Use all-purpose cleaners

 Collect coupons and time sales

-- Store flyers are mailed out to households on the Thursday and Friday of each week.
+- Store coupons are mailed out to households on the Thursday and Friday of each week.
 Some flyers are packed with coupons, discounts or extra loyalty points for certain products.
 Check flyers, newspapers and e-coupons for savings before shopping.
 Adjust your shopping list to account for products you are comfortable switching and you can save some money.

 Buy in bulk